ovinueza/Plotly-challenge/README.md

 Click [here](https://plotly-interactive-dashboards.herokuapp.com/) to see the app.

 ## Background
 Bacteria exists everywhere including in our bodies.
-This project focuses on visualizing [Belly Button Biodiversity](http://robdunnlab.com/projects/belly-button-biodiversity/)data.
+This project focuses on visualizing [Belly Button Biodiversity](http://robdunnlab.com/projects/belly-button-biodiversity/) data.

 ## Task
-To visualize the data I used plot.ly javascript
+To visualize the data I used plotly.js
+The visualizations include:
+1 Interactive Pie Chart
+1 Interactive Bubble Chart
+1 Interactive Gauge Chart

+These charts change by selecting a different Sample from the collected data.

 <p align="center">